Where to Eat in Porto

 Traditional cuisine in Porto

-Porto has a very varied gastronomy and some dishes will truly tickle your taste buds.
+Porto has a varied gastronomy and some dishes will truly tickle your taste buds.

 Since Porto is so close to the Atlantic Ocean, one of its star dishes is fresh fish, including the renowned “cod”, which is prepared in various ways.
 Another typical dish is the “Tripas à moda do Porto”, a stew of beef stomach and white beans.
 When the Castilians attacked Portugal in the fourteenth century, the people of Porto were left with little food and were obliged to eat animal organs and this is why the inhabitants of Porto have the nickname Tripeiros.
 Another tasty traditional dish is the “Francesinha”, a filling sandwich with ham, sausage, veal, egg and a rich sauce made with beer.
 It is always served with chips.